mrclouds22/BruteforceD/README.md

 The script is written in python so you need to have python installed, script is tested on Kali Linux and should work properly on this system.

-To get the script working you have to go to terminal and write: git clone https://github.com/ulathiel/BruteforceD.git cd Bruteforce python bruteforceD.py -h
+To get the script working you have to go to terminal and write:<br/>
+git clone https://github.com/ulathiel/BruteforceD.git
+cd Bruteforce
+python bruteforceD.py -h